 On Sunday, December 21st 2014 Westford Bible Church held its final service under the leadership of Pastor Bruce White.
 Pastor Bruce preached Revelation 2 and they symbolically gave a candle holder to Pastor Jonathan Romig as a reminder to keep the gospel lamp-stand burning bright in Westford.
 The Immanuel Church leadership laid their hands on them in prayer and their church closed for the very last time.

 The church plant team and their families spent the next nine months preparing for the launch the new church in Westford.
 They decided on the name Cornerstone Congregational Church.
 Cornerstone and Immanuel are both names for Jesus and New England is full of congregational churches.
 The team wanted to appeal to that congregational heritage and trusted tradition.
 The team officially launched on October 3rd, 2015 with a 5:00pm Saturday service.
 A little under two years later, on Wednesday, July 19th 2017, Cornerstone became a legally autonomous church with the full support of Immanuel, who helped us install our first Elders a week and a half later.
-On September 8th 2019 Cornerstone is changing its weekly worship service to Sundays from 10:15 to 11:30 am.
-We are also launching a Christian Education Hour the following week, September 15th, starting at 9:00 am.
+In September 2019 Cornerstone changed its weekly worship service to Sunday mornings along with a Christian Education hour.
+In October 2020 we celebrated 5 years of being a church.

 121 years after it was founded, Immanuel Church gave birth to a new church in Westford, Cornerstone Congregational Church.
 This new church, in many ways, is also the adopted descendant of Westford Bible Church, and their desire to have a gospel-believing church in Westford.
 Most of all, Cornerstone, like all churches, belongs to Christ Jesus.
 She is his bride.
 We are his church.